orsonteodoro/muslx32/README.txt

 # muslx32
-muslx32 (musl libc and x32 abi) overlay for Gentoo Linux You need use crossdev to build this.
+This is an unofficial muslx32 (musl libc and x32 abi) overlay for Gentoo Linux.

+Current goals:  get popular packages and necessary developer tools working on the platform for widespread adoption.

+Why musl and x32 and Gentoo?
+Musl because it is lightweight.
+X32 because it reduces memory usage.
+Alpine Linux, an embedded mini distro, had Firefox was tagging my USB resulting in a big slow down for many tabs.
+It was many times slower than the RAM based distros such as Linux Mint and Slax, so there was a motivation to work on muslx32 for Gentoo.
+Tiny Linux packages were pretty much outdated.

+Other recommendations?
+Use -Os and use kernel zswap+zbud to significantly reduce swapping.
+Use ramdisk for Firefox if using Gentoo on usbstick.

+You need use crossdev to build this.
 Crossdev is used to build the cross-compile toolchain.
 Use the cross-compile toolchain to build system.
 Use the system to build world.

 Some patches for musl libc and x32 came from Alpine Linux (Natanael Copa), Void Linux, debian x32 port (Adam Borowski), .... (will update this list)